Ian Rowland

 Ian Rowland (born 11 May 1961) is a corporate speaker, trainer and consultant based near London, England.

 He has been a contributor to The Straight Dope Message Board and guest contributor of Staff Reports under the user name ianzin.

-Citing Rowland's explanation of how cold reading is used in the psychic industry, journalist Malcolm Gladwell has criticised the practice of offender profiling by the FBI.
+Citing Rowland's explanation of how cold reading is used in the psychic industry, Canadian journalist Malcolm Gladwell has criticised the practice of offender profiling by the FBI.